Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the practical steps and legal requirements when instituting civil proceedings in England and Wales.
-This article covers:
+For SQE2, you are required to understand the procedural requirements for issuing and serving civil proceedings in England and Wales, with a focus on the following syllabus points:

 Test Your Knowledge